ibm-cloud-docs/containers/cs_apps.md

     ```
     {: pre}

-8. Create a configuration script to mount the volume and run the pod from the nonroot image.
+8. Create a configuration file to mount the volume and run the pod from the nonroot image.
 The volume mount path `/mnt/myvol` matches the mount path that is specified in the Dockerfile.
 Save the configuration as a `.yaml` file.

     ```
     apiVersion: v1